Crosley Green returning to prison years after Florida murder conviction was overturned

 "I am not bitter.
 I am not down and out," he said.
 "I am trying to set an example of faith and hope for my family, for my church and for my town."

+Green, accompanied by his fiancée and attorneys, turned himself over to the Florida Department of Corrections on Monday.
+He hugged family members before walking inside.

-Keith Harrison, one of Green's attorneys, called Monday a dark day for justice.
+Keith Harrison, one of Green's attorneys, called it a dark day for justice.

 "The only avenues left to pursue are parole or clemency, and we are hopeful that the State will see that no public interest is served by keeping Mr. Green behind bars," Harrison said in a statement.
 "We will never stop fighting for Mr. Green's freedom.
 Although our avenues within the court system are exhausted, we believe the State of Florida will do the right thing by Mr. Green."